TomHOldershaw/Project4/documentation.md

 The model is compiled with 'adam' optimizer and loss='mean_squared_error'

 Both LSTM and GRU models performed well for ethereum price prediction.
-For this particular project, it was decided to proceed with LSTM model.